tassosho/mimic2/README.md

 #### using docker
 1. make sure you have docker installed

+1. Build Docker

-2. Build Docker (If you want to use the GPU in docker make sure you have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed)
+   the Dockerfile comes with a gpu option or cpu option.
+If you want to use the GPU in docker make sure you have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed

-   1. `docker build -t mycroft/mimic2:gpu -f gpu.Dockerfile .` (switch all gpu for cpu if you want cpu version)
+   gpu: `docker build -t mycroft/mimic2:gpu -f gpu.Dockerfile .`

+   cpu: `docker build -t mycroft/mimic2:gpu -f cpu.Dockerfile .`

+2. Run Docker

-   2. `nvidia-docker run -it -p 3000:3000 mycroft/mimic2:gpu` (switch gpu for cpu if you want cpu version)
+   gpu: `nvidia-docker run -it -p 3000:3000 mycroft/mimic2:gpu`

+   cpu: `docker run -it -p 3000:3000 mycroft/mimic2:cpu`

 #### manually
 1. Install Python 3.